Halo (Beyoncé song): Writing and production

 There was this huge scandal that originally "Halo" was meant to go to Leona.
 That was never the case ...
 That song was written for Beyoncé.
 What happened was that Beyoncé waited long enough to record that song ...
 I thought this would be a brilliant first single for Leona, which it would have ...
 What I did was foolishly say to Leona's camp, "I have it on hold for another A-list artist and I'm pretty sure they'll take it, but if they don't, I just want to know if you like it enough to consider it".
 I sent it to them and they flipped on it.
 They loved it and instantly said they wanted to do it.
 I was like, "Wait, wait, wait, no, it's not free yet!"

 Tedder and Beyoncé produced "Halo" in 2008 at Los Angeles' Manfield Studios, and at New York City's Germano and Roc The Mic Studios.
+During the production, Beyoncé edited and composed a new bridge for the song.
 Tedder did the musical arrangements and played the instruments, while Christian Baker assisted in recording the music.
-Mark "Spike" Stent mixed the track with assistance from Matt Green, and Jim Caruana recorded Beyoncé's vocals; both these tasks were done at Roc the Mic Studios.
+Mark "Spike" Stent mixed the track with assistance from Matt Green, and Jim Caruana recorded Beyoncé's vocals; both tasks were done at Roc the Mic Studios.
 "Halo" is present on the I Am... disc of the double album I Am...
 Sasha Fierce, as it is a ballad that shows Beyoncé's insecurities about love, and the person she is "underneath all the makeup, underneath the lights and underneath all the exciting star drama".
 Beyoncé has said that she loves singing ballads because, "the music and the emotion in the story is told [sic] so much better.
 It's a better connection because you can hear it and it's not all these other distractions.
 I really wanted people to hear my voice and hear what I had to say".